RTLiang/RTLiang/content/hard as rock/How to Set Your Windows in EEA in Order to Uninstall MS Edge.md

 |Country|two char code|GEOID(Hex)|GEOID(decimal)|
 |---|---|---|---|
 |Ireland|IE|0x44|68|
-> [!tip] Ireland is the only country in EEA use English as its official language
+> [!tip] Ireland is the only country in EEA use English as its official language.

 [^6]
 ### 2. Edit Registry [^7]